GandhiCloudLab/envizi-reporting-frameworks/readme.md

 ### 4.1 Carbon Disclosure Project (CDP)

-CDP frameworks helps the companies to provide the stakeholders with the below environmental information.
+CDP frameworks helps the companies to provide the stakeholders with the below `environmental information`.
 - environmental governance and policy
 - risks and opportunity management
 - environmental targets and strategy